concordion/cubano-demo/src/test/resources/example/cubanocore/UserPool.md

-# Demonstrates the use of the `EntityPool` class in cubano-core.
+# Demonstrates the use of the `EntityPool` class and the `DataCleanup` interface.

-Check out the `Log File` (top right of each example below), to follow along with the management of the users.
+View the `Log File` (top right of each example below), to follow along with the management of the users.

 ## [Grab User](-)